Conditions of use for publishing, presenting and promoting linked data

 Where researchers include DVA health records (MBS or Aged Care) in their analyses simply to ensure complete coverage of the cohort, they do not need pre-publication review.

-To avoid confusion, before forwarding draft manuscripts to data custodians, first ensure that the paper actually refers to data from that custodian.
+To avoid confusion, before forwarding draft manuscripts to data custodians, first ensure that the output actually refers to data from that custodian.
 While you may have accessed and analysed linked datasets for your project, not all data is necessarily included for publication.
-Notification and review by the custodian is only required where results specifically include data from their collection, or the dataset has been mentioned in the paper.
+Notification and review by the custodian is only required where results specifically include data from their collection, or the dataset has been mentioned in the output.